 He was formerly Assistant Professor of Linguistics at Georgetown University.
 He has served as a Richard and Lillian Ives Faculty Fellow at Michigan’s Institute for the Humanities, a Lenore Annenberg and Wallis Annenberg Fellow in Communication at the Center for Advanced Study in the Behavioral Sciences at Stanford University (CASBS), and a visiting professor at l’École des hautes études en sciences sociales (EHESS) in Paris.

-A linguistic anthropologist with cross-disciplinary interests, he has trained in several fields and written on a wide range of topics having to do with social interaction.
-These include political gesture and embodied communication; the pragmatics of repetition and parallelism (“poetics”) in conversational interaction; ethics in interaction; technosemiotics and the human-media interface; and the enactment of liberalism by diasporic Tibetan Buddhists in India.
+A linguistic and cultural anthropologist with cross-disciplinary interests, he has trained in several fields and written on a wide range of topics having to do with social interaction.
+These include gesture and embodied communication; multimodal research; liberalism and deliberative democracy; technosemiotics and the human-media interface; Buddhist modernism; and listening.

 He is author of Discipline and Debate: The Language of Violence in a Tibetan Buddhist Monastery (University of California Press, 2012; recipient of the 2013 Clifford Geertz Prize), coauthor (with Michael Silverstein) of Creatures of Politics: Media, Message, and the American Presidency (Indiana University Press, 2012), and coeditor (with E. Summerson Carr) of Scale: Discourse and Dimensions of Social Life (University of California Press, 2016).
-He is completing a new book, From Small Talk to Microaggression: A History of Scale, which traces how face-to-face interaction became a scaled object of knowledge in mid-twentieth century America.
+His latest book, From Small Talk to Microaggression: A History of Scale (University of Chicago Press, forthcoming), traces how face-to-face interaction became a scaled object of knowledge in mid-twentieth century America.
 With Miyako Inoue (Stanford, Anthropology) and others, he has been involved in collaborative work on “technosemiotics.”
-His latest research, supported by The Wenner-Gren Foundation, is a team-based ethnography of liberal listening on a college campus.
+His current research, supported by The Wenner-Gren Foundation, is a team-based ethnography of liberal listening on a college campus.